 Dream.
 Believe.
 Achieve.

-Our coach loved these three words.
-So much so that he made them our team motto that year.
+Our coach loved these three words … so much that he made them our team motto.
 Almost every day he reminded us that in order to achieve great things and live the kind of life you want to live, you have to first dream and believe.

-We can’t get to where we want to be — or be who we were created to be — if at first we don’t believe.
+We can’t get to where we want to be — or be who we were created to be — if at first we don’t believe what God says about who we are and who we were created to be.

 There was a time in my life when I didn’t believe God’s word for my life.
-I believed in God, I just didn’t believe what God had to say about me.
+I believed in God, I just found it hard to believe what God had to say about me.

-He said I was positively lovely — more precious than rubies (Proverbs 3:15), adored, treasured and worth dying for.
-I said I was positively horrible — too broken to fix, not good enough, pathetic and helpless.
+He called me lovely — more precious than rubies (Proverbs 3:15), adored, treasured and worth dying for.
+I called my self broken, not good enough, pathetic and helpless.

 He said He had a beautiful plan for my life (Jeremiah 29:11).
 I said my life was destined to be miserable.